A Crown Fit for a Queen: 3D Printing Hits the Big Screen in Black Panther

-Valerie Vriamont, Project Manager at Materialise, added “The fact that we could pick and choose options from our extensive Factory for 3D Printing made this project a real success.
-Materialise has honed its expertise in the different 3D printing technologies and materials over the years, and it was this knowledge which allowed us to come up with the perfect solution for Julia’s design.
+Valerie Vriamont, Project Manager at Materialise, added, “The fact that we could pick and choose options from our extensive factory for 3D printing made this project a real success.
+Materialise has honed its expertise in the different 3D printing technologies and materials over the years, and it was this knowledge that allowed us to come up with the perfect solution for Julia’s design.
 We have also been working with Julia for a long time, and this project was a collaborative effort where both sides were able to provide expertise from their own fields.”

 All images courtesy of Marvel's Black Panther / Costume Design by Ruth Carter

 Verpassen Sie nie wieder eine Story wie diese.
 Sie erhalten sie einmal im Monat in Ihren Posteingang.